erresen/erresen.github.io/_posts/2021-12-13-useful-git-commands.md

 Below is a list of the git commands that I actually use in the CLI.
 It's a living list that I'll update whenever I find another command that I want to keep for the future.
 It's unlikely to contain things that are built into (and work well) in Visual Studio's git implementation.

 Using the command line can be a bit scary for devs that are used to GUIs, but using it will give you a much better understanding of what's actually happening when you click the buttons on your GUI.
-The more you use the command line the more comfortable you'll get with it, and when the time comes that you actually _need_ to use git's CLI, you'll me better equipped to get the job done.
+The more you use the command line the more comfortable you'll get with it, and when the time comes that you actually _need_ to use git's CLI, you'll be better equipped to get the job done.

 [branching]: #branch-management
 [flow]: #git-flow